GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <span>Judy then served as the World Bank's first Adviser on Disability and Development from 2002 to 2006.
 In this position, she led the World Bank's disability work to expand its knowledge and capability to work with governments and civil society on including disability in the global conversation.</span>
     </p>
     <p>
       <span>During his presidency, President Obama appointed Judy as the first Special Advisor for International Disability Rights at the U.S. Department of State, where she served from 2010-2017.
-Mayor Fenty of D.C. appointed her as the first Director for the Department on Disability Services, where she was responsible for the Developmental Disability Administration and the Rehabilitation Services Administration.</span>
+Mayor Fenty of Washington, D.C. appointed her as the first Director for the Department on Disability Services, where she was responsible for the Developmental Disability Administration and the Rehabilitation Services Administration.</span>
     </p>
     <p>
-      <span>She has been instrumental in the development and implementation of legislation, such as Section 504, the Individuals with Education Act, the Americans with Disabilities Act, the Rehabilitation Act, and the UN Convention on the Rights of Persons with Disabilities which have been advancing the inclusion of disabled people in the US and around the world and fighting to end discrimination against all those with disabilities.</span>
+      <span>She has been instrumental in the development and implementation of legislation, such as Section 504, the Individuals with Education Act, the Americans with Disabilities Act, the Rehabilitation Act, and the UN Convention on the Rights of Persons with Disabilities, which have been advancing the inclusion of disabled people in the US and around the world and fighting to end discrimination against all those with disabilities.</span>
     </p>
     <p>
       <span>Judy graduated from Long Island University in Brooklyn, NY in 1969 and received her Master’s in Public Health from the University of California at Berkeley in 1975.
 She has received numerous awards including being the first recipient of the Henry B. Betts Award in recognition of efforts to significantly improve the quality of life for people with disabilities and the Max Starkloff Lifetime Achievement Award from the National Council on Independent Living.
 She has been awarded numerous honorary doctorates.</span>
     </p>
     <p>
-      <em><span>Speaker: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d2k"><em><span>Keynote</span></em></a> on Day 2
+      <em><span>Speaker: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d2k"><em><span>Keynote  on Day 2</span></em></a>
     </p>
   </div>
 </div>